bikerben33/portfolio/_sources/writing-samples.rst.txt

 Writing
 #######

-.. |location_link| raw:: html

-   <a href="Intel® oneAPI Programming Guide Development Environment Setup <https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2024-2/oneapi-development-environment-setup.html>" target="_blank">Intel® oneAPI Programming Guide Development Environment Setup</a>
+`Intel® oneAPI Programming Guide Development Environment Setup <https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2024-2/oneapi-development-environment-setup.html>'_

+..

    The Environment Setup page is one of the most important parts of the Programming Guide, and it frequently changes.
 In November 2024, Intel introduced a new default installation directory for both Windows and Linux.
 Those who use custom directories would not have any issues.
 But users who accept default directories would need to customize configuration files, point scripts to the new location for libraries and compilers, and alter their PATH.

-My role in this project was to rewrite the entire Development Environment Setup pages, verify it with engineering, validate it with our validation team, and coordinate updating 180 documents to point users to this content so they would be aware of the change to default installation methods.
+   My role in this project:
+   - rewrite the Development Environment Setup section
+   - verify it with engineering,
+   - validate it with our validation team
+   - coordinate updating 180 documents to link users to this content